 - Asking date and location of the band’s next performance

-It is imperative to keep in mind that audiences are rarely a monolithic group of people who think and see things in the same way.
-While booking entertainers, remember audiences are comprised of people with diverse interests, attitudes, behaviors, needs, problems and motivations.
+It is imperative to keep in mind that the make up of audiences are rarely a monolithic group of people who think and feel things in the same way.
+When booking entertainers, remember audiences are comprised of people with diverse interests, attitudes, behaviors, needs, problems and motivations.
 Effective entertainment booking begins with understanding your target audience.
-From Adele to ZZ Top and from Willie Nelson to Sam Smith, audience-entertainer matching makes or breaks a performance!
+From Adele to ZZ Top and from Willie Nelson to Sam Smith, matching the right entertainers and audience makes or breaks a performance!